Learn how to REACH ALL students. We can help.

 Holistic Education is KEY to Student Educational Success

 Teaching for me is not a career, but rather a calling.
-As a product of a gang-and drug infested neighborhood on the Eastside of San Antonio, I had to make educational choices that were conducive to not just my growth and development, but the development of my family, friends, and the community that helped to shape my worldview.
+As a product of a neighborhood devoid of hope and the ubiquity of impoverishment, I had to make educational choices that were conducive to not just my growth and development, but the development of my family, friends, and the community that helped to shape my worldview.
 As an educational leader, I plan to use my expertise in educational success

 to bridge the gap between the empowered and disempowered, privileged and underprivileged, and the educated and uneducated.
 My philosophy can be simplified by the following statement: To do whatever it takes to help students obtain, understand, and practically apply the information that they learn in any classroom setting.
 Throughout my teaching career, I have employed several strategies to guarantee learning in the classroom.